• Skip to main content

 Modular Dining Tables

 Now that the large table is built, use pretty much the same process to build the smaller two tables.
 Give it all a good sand, then stain it and seal it with this spar urethane if it will be outside.
-I got this look by applying this stain and letting it dry.
-I then added this stain and almost immediately wiping off the excess.
+I got this look by applying stain and letting it dry.
+I then added a lighter stain and almost immediately wiping off the excess.
 It adds a lot of dimension and texture!

 If you ever get a heat stain or water stain on your table, check out this post on how to remove steam stains from wood tables.